-Imaging the Brain after a Brain Injury
+Brain Imaging after an Injury

 When Imaging Is Used After A Suspected Brain Injury

-Common Imaging Techniques
+Common Brain Imaging Techniques

-CT Scans (CAT Scans)
+CT Scans (CAT Scans) for Brain Injury

-fMRIs use the same concept of magnetic resonance imaging as MRIs, but rather than using hydrogen nuclei, fMRI takes advantage of the fact that oxygen-rich hemoglobin in the blood acts differently than oxygen-poor hemoglobin in a magnetic field.
-That allows the fMRI imaging to look at essentially real time blood flow in the brain.
+Functional MRI (fMRIs) record activity in the brain during mental tasks.
+They are primarily used for research. fMRIs use the same magnetic resonance imaging as MRIs, but rather than using hydrogen nuclei, fMRI takes advantage of the fact that oxygen-rich hemoglobin in the blood acts differently in a magnetic field than oxygen-poor hemoglobin.
+That enables the fMRI imaging to look at real-time blood flow in the brain.

-To get the images, radioactive chemicals that emit positrons (hence the name) are injected into the bloodstream and the detector is able to create images that reflect the activity in the brain.
-The assumption is that blood flow or oxygen use, for example, correlates to activity.
+Positron Emission Tomography (PET) is used in brain injury research.
+PET scans are similar to fMRI scans – both are “dynamic imaging modalities” that look at brain activity, rather than the structure of the brain.
+To produce PET images, radioactive chemicals that emit positrons are injected into the bloodstream and the detector creates images that reflect brain activity.
+The assumption is that blood flow or oxygen use, for example, correlates with activity.

 Learn More About Brain Injuries